1st Cavalry Army: Aircraft in the 1st Cavalry Army

-By July the 1st Cavalry's air contengant was rapidly deteriorating and it would only get worse in August.
+By July the 1st Cavalry's air contingent was rapidly deteriorating and it would only get worse in August.
 Just before the start of that month the 24th Detachment had only one fighter in good condition, whilst the 36th had not a single machine not in need of repairs, and with logistics and infrastructure so lacking, the idea of replacing any aircraft was a fantasy.
 This did not seem to irk commanders on the ground very much however as they continued their advance, using scouts on horseback in lieu of reconnaissance flights.
 At this point the Cavalry Army had reached Lviv where the Polish defence had hardened and where during battles Polish planes would strafe Budyonny's horsemen.
 In one example, over 100 men and 100 horses of the 6th Division were killed by Polish strafing runs on 17 August alone.
 Without any real aircraft of their own to counter these raids the 1st Cavalry turned to the machine guns on their tachanka carts as a fairly effective alternative.
 'Anti-aircraft ambushes' were even developed where a fake convoy would act as bait for enemy fighters; when a plane would lower in altitude to strafe, machine guns hidden amongst nearby trees or buildings would open fire.
 One such ambush on 28 July scored hits against four enemy aircraft.
 Despite these developments, the Polish Air Force would still contribute to the defence of Lviv against the Cavalry Army, by the end having dropped over 8 tons of bombs and firing up to 25,000 cartridges at Budyonny's forces.